Help us direct you to the right place to sign up

 No data transmissions through the Internet or mobile devices, or even the physical transfer of information, can be guaranteed to be completely secure.
 We cannot eliminate fully all security risks associated with personal information and technical mistakes are possible.
 We do not ensure or warrant the security of any data or information you transmit to us and you do so at your own risk.

 If CompStak learns of a security systems breach, then we may attempt to notify you electronically.
 You agree that we may communicate with you electronically regarding security, privacy, and administrative issues.
-We may post a notice on our website if a security breach occurs.
-If this happens, you will need a web browser enabling you to view and access CompStak.
-We may also send an email to you at the email address you have provided to us.
+We may post a notice on our Website if a security breach occurs.
+If this happens, you will need a web browser enabling you to view and access CompStak.com.
 Depending on where you live, you may have a legal right to receive notice of a security breach in writing.
 To receive free written notice of a security breach (or to withdraw your consent from receiving electronic notice), you should notify us at: CompStak, Inc., Attn: Legal Department, 36 Cooper Square, Sixth Floor, New York, NY 10003.

 Children under the age of 18 are not permitted to use our system.
 We do not knowingly collect information from or about children.